lhale/VCHS_HomeworkCrawler/README.txt

    VCHS_HomeworkCrawler project uses Selenium to automate the process of signing in to the vcs.learn student portal and walks through the student's courses to collect up the current homework assignments due for each class.
-The results are dumped to a CSV spreadsheet, outputted on the standard output, and if elected, deposits the classwork assingments up to a Google Spreadsheet by communicating externally with Google_Spreadsheet_Updater, a Python program (which resides up on GitHub, too).
+The results are dumped to a CSV spreadsheet, outputted on the standard output, and if elected, deposits the classwork assignments up to a Google Spreadsheet by communicating externally with Google_Spreadsheet_Updater, a Python program (which resides up on GitHub, too).